caseybaggz/caseybaggz/src/md-pages/workHistory/pattyrn.md

 ## Super N3rDy Stuff 🤓🤓🤓
 We are a Trunk-Based Dev team, so it's crucial to have a proper automation setup.
 For our team, I found the best setup to be our current pipeline which runs unit tests for every commit, deploys a unique build to easily review & QA each PR, runs E2E tests for the PR.
 When approved and merged to master we do it all over again for the dev environment, then staging, then we deploy to prod and auto tag the release. 😉

+## The Strategy
+As the acting product owner, I wanted to make sure we are accomplishing delivering data that not only is unique and interesting, but we are doing so in a way that is hard to duplicate.
+This is why we specifically have a Research and Data Analyst who's number one mission is to build a statistics dictionary for us which helps us understand how people work most efficiently.

+Combine this with gamification using the Octalysis Framework mentioned above and now we have an interesting product that has the power to both improve people's lives and also drive activity through fun actions like mini-tournaments, etc.

+Of course, everything is user tested at every level from designs, to the prototype build which we internally release first, then test with our lighthouse customers.
+Once we pass the lighthouse phase, we finally ship to the public.
+This may seem like a long process, but when you are working with performance analytics, you need to make sure they are as accurate as possible before they get into the hands of the users.